 SlipLo is also known as DrScrape.
 They appear to be a US company based in California.
 It has a bit of a “Turnip Twaddler As Seen On TV” feeling.
 But, I could be biasing my opinion as an older guy reacting to a slick social media saavy company.
 Since I’ve been hands on with it, this impression has faded.
 I think they have just figured out a great approach to this.
 Learn more about their story here.

 Being able to mass produce a universal product, they can keep the price low.
-They list price a 10 piece box for $175 USD.
+They list price a 10 piece box for $99 USD.
 The 10 piece box is more than enough for a DB9.
-On Facebook an advertisement appeared (go figure – the Internet is watching) and offered it for $99 complete with free US shipping.
-I think you should be able to find it at this price (here is the discounted link I used).

 This definitely seems like a product you should look around for a deal on, there is probably ALWAYS a sale on it somewhere.
 After I released this article the management at SlipLo contacted me and thanked me for the plug (this article is NOT a paid advertisement, none of my articles are).
 I asked them if they could give all my readers a discount, and they have done just that!
-When you are completing your purchase enter Aston1936 as the promo/discount code, and you should get 10% off and free USA shipping.
+When you are completing your purchase enter Aston1936 as the promo/discount code, and you should be able to get it for about $72 USD with free USA shipping.
 Cool!

 What did I choose?